Samsung Galaxy S25 Ultra vs Google Pixel 9 Pro XL: A friendly but heated rivalry

 Table of Contents:

 Samsung's high-end Galaxy S Ultra series has always been one of the largest phones on the market.
-That being said, one recent leak suggests that the Galaxy S25 Ultra will have a thinner body, measuring 77.6mm (vs. 79mm on the predecessor), while simultaneously increasing the display size.
+But one leak suggests that the Galaxy S25 Ultra will have a thinner body, measuring 77.6mm (vs. 79mm on the predecessor), while simultaneously increasing the display size.

 Google's Pixel Pro phones have been historically pretty hefty, although not as much as the Galaxy Ultra.
 The Pixel 9 Pro XL has a similar size and weight as the Pixel 8 Pro from last year, measuring 162.8 x 76.6 x 8.5 mm and weighing 221 g.

-This new look for Samsung's Ultra model makes it resemble the Pixel 9 Pro XL slightly more, which has a brand new aesthetic, featuring flat sides and curved corners (looks like an iPhone 15).
-The iconic camera bar is no longer a bar and now looks more like a comic book speech bubble instead.
+This new look for Samsung's Ultra model makes it resemble the Pixel 9 Pro XL a tiny bit.
+Google introduced a new aesthetic for its flagship phones with the Pixel 9 series, giving them flat sides and curved corners.
+Most visible is the change to the iconic camera bar, which now looks more like a comic book speech bubble instead.

 Display Differences